-Impact on the environment This property produces

-This property's environmental impact rating is D. It has the potential to be C.
+Impact on the environment This property produces 4.1 tonnes of CO2 This property's environmental impact rating is C. It has the potential to be C. This property's potential production 3.0 tonnes of CO2

 Properties get a rating from A (best) to G (worst) on how much carbon dioxide (CO2) they produce each year.